finalwebsites/backup4wp/README.md

 ## Update notes

+*30 December*
+The Maileroo PHP SDK is replaced and will be installed now via Composer.

 *9th November 2025*
 In some cases, the settings for Maileroo and Mailersend weren't saved correctly.
 This has now been resolved.
 Error messages about invalid variables during a new installation have also been removed.
 Whenever you perform an action (backup, restore, or delete), a popup will now appear showing the progress.